- 1 G1WH Version

 A few users have indicated their G1W cameras interfere with the FM radio.
 The problem may be a defective power cable.
 This appears to be a rare problem.

 Not Recording / Responding

-One owner has reported that the G1W started to turn off without showing any signs of turning off (the red light was on).
+A number of owners have reported that the G1W turns off without showing any signs of turning off (the red light was on).
 When trying to press the buttons they would not respond with the exception of holding the ON button to turn the camera off.
 The video files were corrupted as well.
-There is no known solution and the camera appears to be defective.]
+There is no known solution and the camera appears to be defective.

 Screen Saver Issues